Bin Zhu, Ph.D.

 Biography

-Dr. Zhu received a Ph.D. in biostatistics from the University of Michigan in 2010 and then spent two years as a postdoctoral associate at the Department of Statistical Science and the Center for Human Genetics at Duke University.
-He joined the Biostatistics Branch of DCEG in 2012 as a tenure-track investigator.
+Dr. Zhu received a Ph.D. in biostatistics from the University of Michigan in 2010 and then spent two years as a postdoctoral associate at the Department of Statistical Science and the Center for Human Genetics at Duke University, North Carolina.
+He joined DCEG as a tenure-track investigator in the Biostatistics Branch in 2012, and was awarded NIH scientific tenure and promoted to senior investigator in 2023.

 Selected Publications